googleapis/google-cloud-ruby/google-cloud-bigquery-storage/README.md

 # Ruby Client for the BigQuery Storage API

-google-cloud-bigquery-storage is the official library for the BigQuery Storage API.
+API Client library for the BigQuery Storage API

 The BigQuery Storage API provides fast access to BigQuery managed storage.